oracle-devrel/terraform-oci-arch-iot-streaming/examples/module-with-use-existing-network/README.md

 ## Create IoT Streaming module + network injected into the module
-This is an example of how to use the oci-arch-atp-private module to deploy IoT Streaming module and network cloud infrastrucutre elements injected to the module.
+This is an example of how to use the module to deploy IoT Streaming module and network cloud infrastrucutre elements injected to the module.

 ### Using this example
 Update terraform.tfvars with the required information.